mapbox/mapbox-maps-ios/Mapbox/MapboxMapsStyle/README.md

 ```

 ##### Background Layer Example
-Let's add a simple background layer to further demonstrate the type-safety provided in Carbon.
+Let's add a simple background layer to further demonstrate the type-safety provided in v10.

 As mentioned earlier, all Layers are also simple Swift structs.
 The following code sets up a background layer and sets its background color to red.